Competition

 expert witness means a person who appears to the Court to possess the

-appropriate qualifications or experience in respect of the matter to which his
+appropriate qualifications or experience in respect of the matter to which their

 49 Presumptions